 U.S. Taxation Information

-The IRS does not maintain a permanent presence in New Zealand, and Consular staff are unable to answer inquiries regarding preparation and filing U.S. taxes.
+The IRS does not maintain a permanent presence in Samoa, and Consular staff are unable to answer inquiries regarding preparation and filing U.S. taxes.
 Therefore, we must direct all inquiries related to taxation to the IRS.

 Filing a tax return